bitwarden/contributing-docs/docs/contributing/pull-requests/branching.md

 :::tip Still Unsure?

-If in doubt, lean toward creating shorter-lived feature branches directly off of `master` for each developer’s work, as there is overhead built in to the Long-Lived Feature Branch that can be avoided if smaller features can be tested and released independently, or hidden behind a feature flag until the changes are ready.
+If in doubt, lean toward creating shorter-lived feature branches directly off of `master` for each developer’s work, as there is overhead built in to the Long-Lived Feature Branch.

 :::